Perpetual Inventory System: Definition, Benefits, and Formulas

 3. Better Accuracy in Inventory Levels: By recording each transaction instantly, the system minimizes errors in stock counts.
 This results in more accurate data, enabling businesses to make informed purchasing decisions and reduce waste.

-4. Cost Savings in Inventory Management: The system prevents overstocking, reducing storage costs and freeing up capital.
-It also helps prevent stockouts, ensuring no missed sales, ultimately boosting profitability.
+4. Cost Savings in Inventory Management: The inventory control system prevents overstocking, reducing storage costs and freeing up capital.
+It also helps prevent stockouts, which ensures that there’s no missed sales.

 How to Use a Perpetual Inventory System